home index sites engineering software hardware email

 • ^ move to the first non-blank character in the current line

-• $ move to the end of the current line
+• ^ or 0 move to the beginning of the current line

-• 0 move to the beginning of the current line
+• $ or % move to the end of the current line

 • w or W move to the beginning of the next word